 Do you work in a museum or cultural heritage institution or are you a creative person that wants to change the museum?
 Sign up now for MuseumCamp Amsterdam.
 If you cannot afford the participation fee, please let us know and we will try to find a solution in the form of a partial scholarship.

 The registration deadline is 19 June 2016.
 You will be informed at the end of June whether you have been chosen to participate.

-MuseumCamp Amsterdam is a collaboration between the Allard Pierson Museum, Waag Society, Digital Erfgoed Nederland (DEN), The University of Applied Sciences Amsterdam – lectoraat Crossmedia, Reinwardt Academy, Nederlandse Museumvereniging and others.
+MuseumCamp Amsterdam is a collaboration between the Allard Pierson Museum, Waag, Digital Erfgoed Nederland (DEN), The University of Applied Sciences Amsterdam – lectoraat Crossmedia, Reinwardt Academy, Nederlandse Museumvereniging and others.
 The camp is inspired by the annual MuseumCamp hosted by the Santa Cruz Museum of Art & History.